How to Politely Decline a Meeting Invitation

 A meeting management app, like Decisions, can help you share information and collaborate on agendas live.
 If you cannot make the meeting, you can attach relevant documents to agenda items, whether you can attend or not.

-Communicate with Empathy
+Communicate With Empathy

 Remember that meeting organizers also face challenges in managing schedules and coordinating attendees.
 Be empathetic in your response, acknowledging the effort put into organizing the meeting while politely declining.